Our Staff

 William Melhado

-Night General Assignment ReporterWilliam Melhado is a Poynter-Koch fellow for 2022-23 and a general assignment reporter on The Texas Tribune’s breaking news team.
-Originally from Colorado, William graduated from Middlebury College with a degree in chemistry and then taught science at a public high school in the Bronx, New York, while completing a master’s in secondary science education at CUNY Lehman College, also in the Bronx.
-He then taught science at schools in Tanzania and Nepal before changing careers.
-He has also received fellowships from the Education Writers Association and The Hechinger Report.
+Night General Assignment ReporterWilliam Melhado is an Austin-based journalist and a 2022-23 Poynter-Koch media and journalism fellow.
+Originally from Boulder, Colorado, William graduated from Middlebury College with a degree in chemistry and taught science at a public high school in the Bronx, New York, while completing a master’s in secondary science education at CUNY Lehman College, also in the Bronx.
+William worked as an educator for five years, also teaching in international schools in Tanzania and Nepal, before changing careers to pursue journalism.
+He previously worked as a staff writer at the Santa Fe Reporter, an alt-weekly newspaper in New Mexico.
 Read Articles by William Melhado

 -

-María Méndez is a reporter focused on connecting with Texans to help them navigate politics and public policy and find the resources they need.
+María Méndez works on efforts to better connect with Texans and writes explainers and guides.
+She strives to answer Texans’ questions about politics and public policy and to help them find resources.
 Previously, she reported on public education at the Austin American-Statesman, border and business issues at Texas Public Radio and politics and breaking news at The Dallas Morning News.
-She graduated from the University of Texas at Austin, interned at The Texas Tribune as an engagement fellow and worked for The Daily Texan, UT’s student newspaper.
-She was born in Guanajuato, Mexico, grew up in Austin and speaks Spanish.
+She graduated from the University of Texas at Austin, was an engagement fellow at The Texas Tribune and worked for The Daily Texan, UT’s student newspaper.
+She was born in Mexico, grew up in Austin and speaks Spanish.
+She is based in Austin.
+Read Articles by María Méndez

 -